 Compare the cost of some popular warranty plans below.

 - AppleCare for a new 16-inch MacBook Pro can cost you $399 for the plan.
 Then, you’ll pay between $99 and $299 in deductible costs for repairs, depending on what they might be, and have limited claims per year.
-With Upsie, it costs $321 with a $25 deductible, and customers get unlimited repairs up to the purchase price and access to the Genius Bar.
+With Upsie, a three-year warranty costs $385.99 with a $25 deductible, and customers get unlimited repairs up to the purchase price and access to the Genius Bar.

 - Some credit card providers include an extended warranty as a benefit to cardholders.
 However, those very rarely include accident protection (billed as “normal wear and tear”).
 They can take up to 30 days to reimburse you for repairs if approved for the claim and only covers manufacturer defects that you can prove.
 With Upsie your laptop is fully protected.